secretstartups/handbook/values/index.html.md

 ##### Culture fit is a bad excuse
 {:.no_toc}
 We don't hire based on culture or select candidates because we'd like to have a drink with them.
-We hire and reward employees based on our shared values as detailed on this page.
+We hire and reward team members based on our shared values as detailed on this page.
 We want a **values fit**, not a culture fit.
 We want cultural diversity instead of cultural conformity, such as a [brogrammer](https://en.wikipedia.org/wiki/Brogrammer) atmosphere.
 Said differently: ["culture add" > "culture fit"](https://twitter.com/Una/status/846808949672366080) or "hire for culture contribution" since our [mission is that everyone can contribute](/company/strategy/#mission).

 ##### Religion and politics at work <a name="dont-bring-religion-or-politics-to-work"></a>